Greece prepares to reopen stock market after one-month shutdown

 The Greek stock exchange has been shut since June 29, when a cash-strapped Greek government imposed capital controls to ward off a collapse of its banking system after the country rejected a cash-for-reforms deal in a referendum.

-At that point, Greece's main equity index .ATG was already down nearly 16 percent from its 2015 high, hit in February, having sharply underperformed the other European bourses.
+At that point, Greece’s main equity index was alredy down nearly 16 percent from its 2015 high, hit in February, having sharply underperformed the other European bourses.
+(Reporting by Francesco Canepa; Editing by Tom Heneghan)